docx-editor 1.x has shipped. Vue support, i18n, agents.

 Nuxt

-For Nuxt 3 and 4, install @eigenpal/nuxt-docx-editor, the official Nuxt module.
-It wraps this adapter and auto-imports an SSR-safe <DocxEditor>, so you skip the <ClientOnly> wrapper and the Vite config:
+For Nuxt 3 and 4, install @eigenpal/nuxt-docx-editor.
+It wraps this adapter and auto-imports an SSR-safe <DocxEditor>, so you do not need a <ClientOnly> wrapper or Vite optimizer config:

 // nuxt.config.ts